908th EARS KC-10 Extender supports US Navy exercise

-A U.S. Marine Corps F/A-18 Hornet is refueled by a U.S. Air Force KC-10 Extender assigned to the 908th Expeditionary Air Refueling Squadron during a U.S. Navy Air Operations in Maritime Surface Warfare exercise in the Gulf of Oman, Feb.
+A U.S. Air Force KC-10 Extender, assigned to the 908th Expeditionary Air Refueling Squadron refuels U.S. Air Force F-16 Fighting Falcons and U.S. Marine Corps F/A-18 Hornets during a U.S. Navy Air Operations in Maritime Surface Warfare exercise in the Gulf of Oman, Feb.
 16, 2022.
 The AOMSW exercise validates joint-force capabilities by practicing integration of Air and Naval forces in the U.S. Central Command area of responsibility.
-(U.S. Air Force photo by Tech.
+(U.S. Air Force video by Tech.
 Sgt.
 Christopher Ruano)

 |Date Taken: